munificent/craftinginterpreters/book/scanning.md

 Consider what would happen if a user named a variable `orchid`.
 The scanner would see the first two letters, `or`, and immediately emit an `or` keyword token.
 This gets us to an important principle called <span name="maximal">**maximal munch**</span>.
-If two lexical grammar rules match some prefixes of the same series of characters, *whichever one matches the most characters wins*.
+When two lexical grammar rules can both match a chunk of code that the scanner is looking at, *whichever one matches the most characters wins*.

 That rule states that if we can match `orchid` as an identifier and `or` as a keyword, then the former wins.
 This is also why we tacitly assumed above that